totan-forgottentales/totan-forgottentales/docs/installation.md

 ## Notes

 * Installation should take about 1h
-* If unsure about any step please contact us at: mircoplayfields@gmail.com (TODO: add new email here)
+* If unsure about any step please contact us at: mircoplayfields@gmail.com
 * All connectors should fit and match.
 If they do not fit or match please do not turn on the machine and contact us instead.

 ## Installation